vpayno/exercism-workspace/go/card-tricks/cards-doc.md

 func PrependItems(slice []int, value ...int) []int
 ```

-PrependItems adds an arbitrary number of values at the front of a slice\.
+PrependItems adds an arbitrary number of values at the front of a slice.

 <details><summary>Example</summary>
 <p>